The Unofficial FAQ

 13. How do I top up?

-Buy a voucher from a 7-Eleven store and activate it within 90 days.
+Buy a voucher from a 7-Eleven store and activate it within 365 days.
 There will be instructions on the receipt on how to add the money to your account.
 Usually you just have to call 611 and press option 1.
 Then, you’ll have to punch in the number on your receipt.
-At this time, you cannot top up online (nor can you really do anything online).
+You can also activate your voucher on the Speak Out website.

 13a.
-What happens if my airtime expires of my balance reaches $0?
+What happens if my airtime expires or my balance reaches $0?

 14. How do I check my balance?